spatialcurrent/go-reader-writer/README.md

 **Shared Object**

 The `make build_so` script is used to build Shared Objects (`*.so`), which can be called by `C`, `C++`, and `Python` on Linux machines.

-**Changing Destination**

-The default destination for build artifacts is `go-reader-writer/bin`, but you can change the destination with an environment variable.
-For building on a Chromebook consider saving the artifacts in `/usr/local/go/bin`, e.g., `DEST=/usr/local/go/bin make build_cli`

 ## Testing